rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-An `import` directive will only import into the namespaces for which
+An `use` directive will only import into the namespaces for which
 identifiers are actually found.
 Consider this example:

 ~~~~
 type bar = uint;
 mod foo { fn bar() {} }
 mod baz {
-    import foo::bar;
+    use foo::bar;
     const x: bar = 20u;
 }
 ~~~~